mjyeaney/CustomVisionParallelScoring/README.md

-# Custom Vision Parallel Scoring
+# Custom Vision Parallel Scoring Utility

 The Azure [Custom Vision service][1] today has [limits][2] on the size of images used for training and scoring.
 These limits can present challenges to applications which produce high-resolution images as is commonly found in modern high-definition cameras.